Chat at morethanveggies (at) outlook.com. Currently not taking any brand collaborations.

 Lastly, thanks to my Northern Chinese heritage, my family teach me about Chinese dishes from that part of China too.
 Think water dumplings, garlic eggplant cold dish and spring onion pancakes.

 Your site is very nice!
 What camera do you use?

 Thanks!
 I’m trained as a designer so I designed everything while IT Wonders took care of the technical parts.
 I use either a Canon EOS 450D or Sony a6000 with a Canon 50 mm F1.8 (for under low or artificial light) and 18-200mm lens (for under natural light and close-ups).
 Sometimes iPhone 6S for the convenience.

 There’s beautiful natural light coming from the windows and doors in the daytime, no lighting equipment involved.

 Do you spend a lot on ingredients?

-Compared to others my age I’m crazy for spending on groceries instead of clothes, shoes and makeup.
+Compared to others my age I’m crazy for spending on groceries instead of splurging on clothes, shoes and makeup.

-And no, because I minimise expenditure by mostly shopping aat local wet markets and mainstream supermarkets.
-Making your own food is cheaper and lesser chance of paying a hospital in future.
-And because it’s healthy food, you’re investing in health and that’s priceless.
+And no, because I minimise expenditure by mostly shopping at local wet markets and mainstream supermarkets like NTUC.
+Making your own food is cheaper as you won’t have to help an eatery or restaurant pay for bills, rent and manpower.

 Questions from Readers